calid/bash/README.md

 ## Bash with Configurable Mode Strings ##

+*Updates*
+* July 26, 2016 - rebased onto bash 4.3.46 master

-This is a patched version of bash 4.3 that adds support for custom prompt mode indicators.
+This is a patched version of bash `4.3.46` that adds support for custom prompt mode indicators.
 It also adds support for a `\m` prompt escape to specify where in the prompt the indicator should occur.

 ![modestr demo](http://i.imgur.com/7P9FqOn.gif?1)

 This will (mostly) [be available in bash 4.4/readline 7.0](http://thread.gmane.org/gmane.comp.shells.bash.bugs/22580/focus=22613).
-However the 4.4 beta is currently pretty buggy and the `\m` indicator hasn't been accepted (yet).
+However the 4.4 beta is currently pretty buggy and it's uncertain when or if the `\m` escape will be accepted.
 So for now if you really want this functionality you'll probably have to use the patched 4.3 version.

 ## Install ##